Hi, I'm Danielle! I've been the primary driver of this business since its inception: the manager/primary farm worker/florist/designer, etc....

-So, my personal path to farming was a winding one, but it began with wanting to live more lightly on the Earth & be more self-sufficient.
+My personal path to farming was a winding one, but it began with wanting to live more lightly on the Earth & be more self-sufficient.
 I have always loved being outside & learning about the natural world.
-I became more interested in food & healing more specifically while working at a small health food & supplement store in Tucson, Arizona.
-For years, I steeped myself in information about homesteading, foraging, herbal medicine-making, & farming.
-I learned as much as I could about the food system & tried to align my habits with my values.
-My husband Nathan & I found began talking more & more about starting a farming operation of our own.
-From the beginning, our ideas included a vineyard & winery.
-To learn more operating a vineyard, we got involved with the nascent wine industry in Southern Arizona, & volunteered on vineyards there.
+I became more interested in food & healing more specifically while working at a small health food store in Tucson, Arizona.
+For years, I steeped myself in information about homesteading, foraging, & herbal medicine-making.
+My husband Nathan & I began talking more & more about starting a farming operation of our own.
+At the beginning, our ideas included a vineyard & winery.
+To learn more, we got involved with the nascent wine industry in Southern Arizona, & volunteered on vineyards there.

-In 2018 I completed MSU's Organic Farmer Training Program, which helped me acquire the hands-on skills & practical business & agricultural knowledge that is needed to be a successful farmer.
+In 2018 I completed MSU's Organic Farmer Training Program, which helped me acquire hands-on skills & practical business & agricultural knowledge.
 The tips & ideas offered up & inspired by the farmers at the many farms across the state were invaluable.
-As I learned more in the program & continued my graduate studies in sustainable agriculture, I continued to think about how I wanted to design our future farm, & this evolved.
+As I learned more & completed my graduate studies, Nate & I continued to think about how we wanted to design our future farm, & this evolved.

-Our family: Me, Danielle Brugnone, my husband Nathan, & our son, Asa.
+Family vacation in Sedona, AZ: Me, Danielle Brugnone, my husband Nathan, & our sons, Asa & Miles.

-When we acquire more land & infrastructure, we hope to offer writing & art retreats as well as workshops & events.
-In this fast-paced world & increasingly complex world, we want our farm to be a place of healing & regeneration: for ourselves, for others, & for the land.
+In this fast-paced, increasingly complex world, we want our farm to be a place of healing & regeneration: for ourselves, for others, & for the land.
+We want it to be a place that cradles what truly sustains us: good food, community, beauty.
 We hope that it will be a place where people can expand their vision of what a farm is and is for.

 The Feral Field is grounded in the values of: